cardmeister/cardmeister.github.io/README.md

 You might find a better career flipping burgers at McDonalds.

+(Read: I stuck the UNlincense on this code, I don't want to be responsible for maintaining a repo/dependency for others)

 ### 🃏 Where is the ``SVGcardt()`` source?

 **You do NOT need the ``SVGcardt()`` _Source Code_ to use ``<card-t>`` or ``<img is=..>`` in applications**